chgayathri07/Laptop-Prices-Prediction-Using-ML/README.md

-# 💻 Laptop Price Prediction Using ML
+# 💻 Laptop Prices Prediction Using ML

 A machine learning project that predicts laptop prices based on their specifications.
 Built using the CRISP-ML(Q) methodology, this project aims to help manufacturers and consumers better understand how different features impact laptop pricing.